 My parents have also benefited from my persistence and vision.
 Around their house we have good air, clean water, beautiful landscape, fruits, and vegetables.
 Before we used to eat Nsima, which is our staple food made from maize, with a little bit of relish.
 Now my parents have plenty of fruits and greens.
 We also have plenty of firewood, shade, and protection against the winds.
 The soil is healthy and filled with nutrients.
 Instead of buying fruits, vegetables and firewood we can use our own freely available resources that are all around us.
 Now that they have seen the results and continue to grow and nurture the land, they have become the permaculture teachers in my village and I have gone on to work with Kusamala Institute of Agriculture and Ecology (the largest Permaculture training and demonstration center in Malawi) as a Lead Permaculture trainer, designer and consultant.
 This role has given me the opportunity to share this knowledge with many communities in my country.

 But there is still so much work to be done.
-In October of 2015, I will begin a two-year permaculture diploma program with Gaia University.
-During my program I will work on establishing a unique permaculture rain-fed paradigm in remote areas in the western part of Malawi where no one has demonstrated permaculture before and many people have failed to find success in this kind of rain-fed agricultural model.
+In October of 2015, I began a permaculture diploma program with Gaia University.
+During my program I am working on establishing a unique permaculture rain-fed paradigm in remote areas in the western part of Malawi where no one has demonstrated permaculture before and many people have failed to find success in this kind of rain-fed agricultural model.
 In this area, the earth is sandy and holds very little moisture or nutrients.
 Like many people in Malawian villages, the people don’t own their own land, rather they rent land to grow their food.
 The fields are separated from the villages and the farmers must walk long distances to tend to their crops.
 These villages are also surrounded by big tobacco farms that disseminate messages that promote monoculture farming which leads to even more soil degradation, malnutrition, hunger, poverty, and climate change to name but a few consequences.
 By introducing permaculture into these communities, I hope to demonstrate how solution based approaches can save lives and heal the earth.